Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

-# SDK v2 Migration guide
+# SDK v2 migration guide

 This document outlines the changes made from this library's 1.X.X releases to its 2.X.X releases.
 Since this is a major version upgrade, there are a number of breaking changes that will affect your ability to compile.
 Provided here